Frequently asked questions (FAQs)

 There are a number of buses that stop along Adelaide Street and Ann Street as well as many services which stop in King George Square bus terminal, located a short walk from City Hall.

 The Museum does not have a coach park.
 Coaches may stop briefly to drop-off and pick up from the City Hall entrance on Ann Street.
-However buses are not permitted to wait in this area.
+However buses are not permitted to wait in this area but Roma Street Parklands located a short walk away has longer term parking available.
 We ask that all school groups enter via the King George Square entrance.

 The Museum is a 10 minute walk from Central and Roma Street train stations.